 Eventually, it will begin to get easier and you’ll find that you won’t need to practice as much beforehand.

-If you’d like to grow your Instagram account in 2019, remember that creating a community and engaging is going to be a huge factor in your success.
+If you’d like to grow your Instagram account, remember that creating a community and engaging is going to be a huge factor in your success.

 On top of taking the time to genuinely engage with others, you should also make sure your photos are appealing.